wbailey/kata/README.md

     continue (Y|n):

+       Modify the add method to access multple digits as arguments
+          - invoking with 1 and 2 and 3 returns 6
+          - invoking with 1 and 2 and 3 and 4 and 5 returns 15

+    continue (Y|n):

+### Completing the Kata ###

-upon completing the requirements of the kata continue and the report is
+After completing the requirements of the kata continue and the report is
 displayed:

     Congratulations!
-    - Create an add method that will accept two digits as arguments            00:01:07
+    - Create an add method that will accept two digits as arguments            00:02:02
+    - Modify the add method to access multple digits as arguments              00:00:45

+### Installing Kata ###

+It is up on rubygems.org so add it to your bundle or do it the old fashioned way with:

+    gem install kata